potestiolab/canvas/README.md

 # 7 - Simulating CANVAS model with GROMACS, analyze data, and Visualizing Proteins

-After executing in sequence _block.py_ and _CANVAS.py_, three subfolders are created:
+After executing in sequence _block.py_ (_block_MPI.py) and _CANVAS.py_ (_CANVAS-MPI4.py_), three subfolders are created:

-1. **`other-files`**: it contains a lot of intermediate files created by CANVAS.py: they are not useful per running simulation and for analyzing data.
-Thus, they can be ignored.
+1. **`other-files`**: it contains a lot of intermediate files created by CANVAS.py: they are not useful per running simulation.
+However, the _initial-frame.gro_ file is helpful as it can be employed as reference frame for trajectory alignment, for Root Mean Square Deviation (RMSD) and  Root Mean Square Fluctuations (RMSF) calculations, and so on.

 2. **`run-simulation`**: it contains all the ingredients needed for simulating a BioMolecule in Multiple Resolution through the CANVAS model.